w3f/polkadot-wiki-mkdocs/docs/general/nft-projects.md

-KodaDot has enriched the Polkadot ecosystem by [offering a comprehensive API interface for builders](https://github.com/kodadot/uniquery), based on the SubSquid indexer.
+KodaDot has enriched the Polkadot ecosystem by [offering a comprehensive API interface for builders](https://github.com/kodadot/uniquery), based on the SQD indexer.
 This platform also presents searchable items and collections, translating on-chain transactions into deep insights about collection ownership dynamics for end-users.
 For more info about KodaDot check out [link](https://hello.kodadot.xyz/).